seanhess/seanhess.github.com/_posts/2012-02-08-functional_javascript_partial_application.md

 })
 {% endhighlight %}

 Since higher order functions are more flexible, you're less likely to have to write them.
-You can create or find libraries of useful functions and use them in many different situations.
+Once you write one, you can use it in many different situations.

 Reusable Matching Functions
 ---------------------------

-You probably noticed that `count` is more verbose when we do an exact match.
-In addition, while `count` is really reusable, the matching functions are not.
+You probably noticed that `count` is more verbose than `countMatching`.
+In addition, while `count` is reusable, the matching functions[^2] are not.
 While this seems fine for these simple cases, it's very likely we'll want more complicated matching functions.
 These matching functions could be used for all kinds of things, not just counting, so creating or finding them will save us time and bugs in the long run.

 Let's define some reusable matching functions to clean this up. `==` isn't a function.
 Would it help if we had a function `eq` that did the same thing?